sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Install using Linux RPM Package
 +++++++++++++++++++

-- Download the Linux x64 RPM Package
+- Download the Linux x64 RPM Package.

 - Install the package::